What is the Curly Girl Method?

 The modified Curly Girl Method is simply tailoring the Curly Girl Method to suit your particular hair or situation.
 Some ladies alter the method by using products like sulfate-free shampoos to wash the hair instead of the recommended conditioner.

-This modification is for those who doesn’t feel comfortable using a conditioner or perhaps needs a little extra cleansing.
+This modification is for Curly Girls who don’t feel comfortable using a conditioner or perhaps needs a little extra cleansing.
 Another modification is the occasional use of heated styling tools after first applying a heat protectant.

 While heated styling tools do damage the hair, there are some who just do not have time to wait for their hair to dry naturally.
 Others must have that straight style and use a flat iron.